-All modules are designed with clear connections between theoretical knowledge and clinical or pre-clinical application.
+The modules are designed with connections between theoretical knowledge and practical application.
 Each syllabus provides detailed descriptions of learning goals, theoretical input, and related practical experiences.
 The College has established a comprehensive support system that accommodates students throughout their placements.
+The arrangement of the practical courses in the study program allows the acquisition of credits.